amorri40/amorri40.github.io/pages/art/2017-05-13-Fantasy-Art-Magazine-Comparison.md

 ## Volume 1 Revised Edition

-Turotials marked as NEW!
-Are new to this revision and were not in the original volume 1.
+Tutorials marked as **NEW!** Are new to this revision and were not in the original volume 1.
 But these are not completely new as they are still reprints from monthly magazines.

 ### Features